 Move down the list of variants, checking the box for any you'd like to link and assigning the right options based on size and colour as you go.
 Take care to complete these accurately since any mistakes made will cause mistakes when the product is fulfilled.

 At the bottom of this page are two final requirements: uploading a product mock and print file to assign to each product variant.
-The product mock tells us where to print, and the print file gives us the means to do it.
+The product mock allows us to quality control the item, and the print file gives us the means to do it.
+Please ensure your print file is in our print template.
 If you've assigned print files individually as you've gone along you won't need to do this, but if you haven't then you're required to upload one here to be assigned to all variants.

 When finished, click Save.